 By managing your SaaS subscriptions, you can solve or avoid all the above problems and situations, resulting in money savings and operational efficiencies.

 SaaS management can help you achieve this by:

 To reduce the costs of SaaS subscriptions and to make sure the company gets the most value out of them, we have put together this checklist:

-Firstly, write a policy determining the approval process for new (big investment) SaaS licenses.
+Firstly, write a policy determining the approval process for new (big investment) SaaS licences.

 We'd recommend that this policy includes approval from the Finance controller, perhaps limited to subscriptions costing above a certain amount or only for annual subscriptions.
 The policy needs to be adapted to your company culture, but the broader point is that the finance team must be aware of new, essential commitments from a finance standpoint.

-A smart expense management solution can recognize whether a payment is recurring using subscription management software.
+A smart expense management solution can recognise if a payment is recurring or not using subscription management software.

-At Payhawk, our machine learning recognizes any payment that could be a subscription (even past expenses) and highlights it to the user to mark it as one if correct.
-Meanwhile, the finance team (who will be your Payhawk account admins) can see all of the recurring payments in the portal to see what's coming in and out, manage cash flow, forecast appropriately, and suggest savings opportunities where possible.
+At Payhawk, our machine learning recognises any payment that could be a subscription (even past expenses) and highlights it to the user to mark it as one, if correct.
+Meanwhile, the finance team (who will be your Payhawk account admins) can see all of the recurring payments in the portal in order to see what's coming in and out, manage cash flow, forecast appropriately, and suggest savings opportunities where possible.

 If your company uses Payhawk, the finance team can see all the subscriptions using the software above.
-They can also see who uses the subscription when the payments occur (e.g., monthly or annually), and what it is generally for.
+They can also see who's using the subscription, when the payments occur (e.g., monthly or annually), and what it is generally for.

 The finance team can then use the information to ask more in-depth questions too, like: